yarnpkg/berry/packages/gatsby/content/features/offline-cache.md

 title: "Offline Cache"
 ---

-The offline cache is a feature that allows Yarn to work just fine even should the network go down for any reason - whether it's because your employer didn't pay the utility bill or because the place where are hosted your packages becomes unavailable.
+The offline cache is a feature that allows Yarn to work just fine even should the network go down for any reason - whether it's because your employer didn't pay the utility bill or because the place where your packages are hosted becomes unavailable.
 It's also a critical part of [Zero-Installs](/features/zero-installs) and doesn't store more than a single file for each package - making it suitable for being stored within a repository, [as we actually do in the Yarn repository itself](https://github.com/yarnpkg/berry/tree/master/.yarn/cache).

 The way it works is simple: each time a package is downloaded from a remote location ("remote" as a generic term in this context: dependencies listed through the `file:` protocol also have a remote, even if it will be the local filesystem in their case) a copy will be stored within the cache.
 The next time this same package will need to be installed, Yarn will leverage the version stored within cache instead of downloading its original source.

+The location of the local cache, relative to the root of the project, can be configured with the [`cacheFolder`](/configuration/yarnrc#cacheFolder) configuration option.
+By default, it is `.yarn/cache`.

 ```toc
 # This code block gets replaced with the Table of Contents